pacoraggio/PracticalMachineLearningProject/PaoloCoraggioFinalAssignment.md

 Exploratory data analysis
 =========================

-In order to build the predective model, the
+This section describes how the data has been loaded into R data.frame structures and, from the raw database, the process for extracting the features to build the predictive models.

 Loading the data
 ----------------